At Seattle Opera February/March 2016

 Henry VIII of England broke with the Catholic Church and founded the Church of England, in part so he could divorce his first wife and marry Anne Boleyn.
 His daughter by Anne eventually became Elizabeth I. But Henry’s sister Margaret married the King of Scotland; their grand-daughter, Mary Stuart (also known as Mary, Queen of Scots), became Elizabeth’s rival for the throne of England.
-When our opera begins, Elizabeth has had Mary imprisoned...
+When our opera begins, Mary has been condemned to death for treason...

 What’s Going On?

 At Westminster in London, Queen Elizabeth I is being indecisive.
 She is toying with the idea of marrying the King of France, although she seems to be in love with someone else.
 And then there’s the Mary Stuart problem.
 Elizabeth’s cousin, the Queen of Scotland, has been languishing in house arrest for years.
 As Elizabeth’s nearest kin, Mary is heir to the throne of England.
 But she’s also popular, controversial (due to her Catholicism) and not to be trusted.
 Elizabeth discusses Mary with two advisors, Talbot and Cecil.
 Talbot urges Elizabeth to show clemency; Cecil warns her that Mary is a dangerous rival.

 Elizabeth is fond of the Earl of Leicester, who loves Mary Stuart.
 He shows Elizabeth a message from Mary begging the Queen to come meet her in person.
 The jealous Elizabeth nevertheless agrees to the meeting.